nishadjamaldeen/Yelp-Database-Server/README.md

 A query string may be: `in(Telegraph Ave) && (category(Chinese) || category(Italian)) && price(1..2)`.
 This query string represents a query to obtain a list of Chinese and Italian restaurants in the Telegraph Avenue neighbourhood that have a price range of 1-2.

 For the query string above, the server would respond with a list of restaurants in JSON notation.
 If no restaurants match the query (for any reason) then the server should respond with `ERR: NO_MATCH`.
+If no query string is sent or if the query is ill-formed then the response should be `ERR: INVALID_QUERY`.

 The grammar for the query language looks something like this: